spiyderz/wyoming-satellite-spiyderz/docs/tutorial_2mic.md

 Go to your home assistant page and you should see the discovered wyoming satellite.
 Add it.

-Test out your satellite by saying "ok, nabu" and a voice command.
+Test out your satellite by saying "ok, nabu" and a voice command (dont forget to expose your entites to assist.
 Use `journalctl` to check the logs of services for errors:

 ``` sh
 journalctl -u wyoming-openwakeword.service -f